-EDP 318 Survey of Mathematics Concepts (3 SH) Semester Offered: Fall technologies; set theory, Venn diagram and subsets; logic and analyzing arguments; number theory (prime and composite, factoring); mathematical systems (groups, bases, modular systems, finite systems); the real number system with algorithmic methods and rules of operations; counting systems (permutations and combinations); sequences and series; basic concepts of geometry and its applications (spatial, symmetry, Pythagorean, measurement and graphs); introduction to topology; chaos and factual geometry; probability of events and statistics (frequency, normal distributions, standard deviation, regression and correlation analysis).
+EDP 318 Survey of Mathematics Concepts (3 SH) Semester Offered: Fall

+This course is designed for the education major and liberal arts major.
+It covers critical thinking with practical applications; approaches to problem solving, including inductive and deductive reasoning; various problem-solving strategies, the use of patterns, graphs, calculators and technologies; set theory, Venn diagram and subsets; logic and analyzing arguments; number theory (prime and composite, factoring); mathematical systems (groups, bases, modular systems, finite systems); the real number system with algorithmic methods and rules of operations; counting systems (permutations and combinations); sequences and series; basic concepts of geometry and its applications (spatial, symmetry, Pythagorean, measurement and graphs); introduction to topology; chaos and factual geometry; probability of events and statistics (frequency, normal distributions, standard deviation, regression and correlation analysis).
 The content of this course is designed to follow the NCTM standards and the Ohio Academic Content Standards for mathematics.